boomlinde/gunboat/README.md

 * Left click and drag a slider to change its value
 * Right click a slider to restore it to its default value
 * Middle click a slider to set it to its max value
+* While hovering a slider, press backtick, 0 or number keys 1-9 to set the slider to an absolute value

 Folding multipliers
 -------------------